unixwzrd/unixwzrd.github.io/docs/workflows/post-updates-and-ordering.md

 ## Principles

 1. **Publish `date` is permanent** — it anchors the permalink.
 Do not change it after publish.
-2. **Filename and slug are permanent** — renaming or moving the `.md` file changes `short_url` and breaks inbound links unless you add redirects manually.
+2. **Filename and slug are permanent** — they help anchor the canonical permalink.
+Directory moves are safe only after `short_link_basis` has been frozen.
 3. **Three tiers of post-publish change** — silent fix, technical correction, major update (see below).
 4. **Discovery lists ≠ series lists** — homepage and section blogs may promote major updates; series index pages always follow reading order.